JacksiroKe/MdiTabCtrl/README.md

 You don't show the form, instead you just add it to the control.
 Very simple, isn't it?
 On an existing program, you just need to add the control to the main form, and where you have the Show call for the form, you just replace by the Add method.
   TabControl1.TabPages.Add(cform);

-UPDATES
-Will be working on more updates since the control was ported from Eduardo Oliveira's article on code project https://www.codeproject.com/Articles/16436/A-highly-configurable-MDI-tab-control-from-scratch which is a vb.net project